soffes/cheddar-ios/Readme.markdown

 ## Why is this open source?

 This is open source since the app is free already.
-It is indended to be a source of sample code for everyone to benefit from.
+It is intended to be a source of sample code for everyone to benefit from.
 You can make cool apps that use Cheddar and I hopefully get more users because you built something awesome.

 Also, if you want to help out and fix some bugs, I'll love you forever.
 Maybe you'll even get a shirt or something :)